douglas1107/ASE230-Company-website/README.md

 ## Douglas Broughton
 - Created the csv files and functions to read csv data
-- managed repository
+- Managed repository
-- edited the index.php to display correct company info
+- Edited the index.php to display correct company info

 ## Sean Cancel
 - Edit the read_plain_text inside the folder
 - Make the function to read the data
 - Then call the function to read data in index.php